How to Become a Solar Technician in Florida

-So, you're thinking about becoming a solar technician in Florida?
-You're in the right state - and the right time.
-Florida ranks #3 in the nation for solar installations[^1], and the need for skilled solar professionals is only heating up.
+So, you’re Thinking about how to become a solar technician in Florida?
+You’re in the right state - and the right time.
+Florida ranks #3 in the nation for solar installations1, and the need for skilled solar professionals is only heating up.

 Whether you’re fresh out of high school, pivoting from another trade, or just passionate about clean energy, this step-by-step guide will help you understand everything you need to know about launching your solar career in Florida.